intel/intel-ai-inference-samples/serving_with_ipex_triton/README.md

 `$ bash start.sh`  - runs Docker containers for Triton Server Client and Host for model specified in config.properties

 `$ python3  client_imagenet.py`  - sends requests to Triton Server Host for model specified.

-### Execution on two separate instances
+This file uses ImagesNet images for inference.

 ## Additional info
 Downloading and loading models take some time, so please wait until you run run_test.sh script.